 Do you own Hillcrest Cemetery?
-No. The owner no longer lives in East Point, nor is she involved in the cemetery's operations or our organization.
-She is aware of our long-term involvement and committment to Hillcrest.
+No. The cemetery belongs to the estate of it's late owner.
+She was aware of our long-term involvement and commitment to Hillcrest.
 Hillcrest is an abandoned cemetery, as defined by the State of Georgia.

 Where is your office?
 We do not have a business office.
 All business operations of the association are handled in home offices of the board members or at meetings.
 For driving directions or a mailing address, please see this page.